 Cast of National Lampoon’s Christmas Vacation: Where are They Now?

 It’s that time, Christmas time is here…It has become an annual tradition for families to pop in the old DVD of National Lampoon’s Christmas Vacation on Thanksgiving weekend, and throughout December, fully launching the Christmas season.
-For those who have never seen it, it’s a holiday must, and for those who remember seeing it in movie theaters…can you believe it has been 28 years?
+For those who have never seen it, it’s a holiday must, and for those who remember seeing it in movie theaters…can you believe it has been so long since the release?
 What has happened to the zany cast of characters that offered one of the greatest Christmas movies of all time?
 Let’s find out.

 13. Brian Doyle-Murray